b-ggs/x220-hackintosh/README.md

 1. Mount the **USB flash drive's EFI partition** with Clover Configurator

-2. Copy over the EFI folder from the `mojave` directory in this repository
+2. Copy over the EFI folder from this repository to the EFI partition

+3. Ensure that the folder structure is correct.
+For example, the path to the `CLOVER` folder should be `/Volumes/EFI/EFI/CLOVER`

 ### Install macOS Mojave